-In this article, we’re going to cover the three best sidechain compression pedals as of 2022.
+In this article, we’re going to cover the two best sidechain compression pedals as of 2023.

 Sidechain compressors are useful for all musicians, and the dumping effect can be used in many ways and for many reasons.
 For example, in a recording situation, you can use it to make a certain sound cut through your mix without manually lowering the sound of a particular instrument at specific points, and it is the same reason it is practical in a live situation.

 It doesn’t really matter what instrument or genre you play.
 Sidechain compressors are a useful tool for every musician out there.
 True, some genres tend to use it more than others, so you may think of sidechain compressors as a luxury for some musicians while it’s a must for others.
 Dance music, for example, always uses sidechain compressors in its mix.
 However, it can still be used by any genre to give off a psychedelic feel to one song and an atmospheric feel to another.